FigueiredoFelipe/tiny-chat-app-fullstack-ai/README.md

 ## 🧷 License

-MIT © [Your Name] — Adapted from NestJS and Gemini examples.
+MIT © Felipe Figueiredo — Adapted from NestJS and Gemini examples.

 > If you find this useful, feel free to ⭐ the repo and connect with me on [LinkedIn](https://linkedin.com/in/fjnfigueiredo).